The-Gate-Project/RTT-ItemPack/rttitempack/rttitempack-readme.txt

 - BG2EE compatibility
 - Updated to WeiDU v246

-Version 1.4 (21 August 2022)
+Version 1.4 (January 2024)
-- EET compatibility
+- Correction for Italian and german that was not able to be installed
 - Updated to WeiDU v249
+- Correction for descriptions